 When Somerset is in the greed victim's office dusting the wall for prints behind the painting, he does so with his left hand.
 However, the close-up shot of the hand doing the dusting is clearly a right hand.

-At the end of the scene where both witnesses of the "Lust" crime scene are interrogated, there is a slow track from one interrogation room to the other.
-In the tracking shot, you can see the camera dolly reflection at the bottom of the two-way mirror.
+When both witnesses of the "Lust" crime scene are interrogated, there is a slow track from one interrogation room to the other.
+In the tracking shot, the camera dolly reflection is visible at the bottom of the two-way mirror.

 When Somerset returns to the Gluttony crime scene, he uses his pocket-knife to cut the police tape which is securing the door.
 This tape is on the inside of the door, which is pointless (as it is supposed to be seen by people, to warn them away from the crime scene) and impossible, unless the police taped up the door and then climbed out of the windows.